18b9007/code_refactoring/refactoring_06/refactoring_06.md

 # Video 6: Simplifying Conditionals and Replacing them with Polymorphism, or with Strategy Pattern

-Given an initial code that charges different amounts based on the bag weight and bag quantity:
+Given an initial code that charges different fees based on the bag weight and bag quantity:

 ```Java
 public class TurnConditionalIntoMethods {